zoransdimic-ai/foundations-of-existence/main-concept.en.md

 When two high-energy fluxes (e.g., gamma photons) find themselves in a direct confrontational path, their fluxes exert a local pressure on the continuum, altering its basic parameters.
 Since the continuum is a variable that reacts to its own instantaneous state, the increment of permittivity ($d\epsilon$) is proportional to its current value ($\epsilon$), which compels a nonlinear integration:

 $$\int_{\epsilon_p}^{\epsilon}\frac{d\epsilon}{\epsilon} = \frac{1}{F_{max}}\int_{0}^{E}\frac{dE}{R_0 + r} \implies \epsilon(r) = \epsilon_p e^{\frac{1}{F_{max}}\frac{E}{R_0 + r}}$$
-where \epsilon_p is the initial value of permittivity at the given coordinate, and $R_0$ is the minimum stabilization radius of the energetic vortex.
+where $\epsilon_p$ is the initial value of permittivity at the given coordinate, and $R_0$ is the minimum stabilization radius of the energetic vortex.

 Applying the principle of linear superposition within the exponent for a macroscopic spherical cluster consisting of $n$ identical vortices with a total energy of $\mathbf{E} = nE$, at distances $r \gg R_0$, the asymptotic profiles of $\epsilon(r)$ and $\mu(r)$ in the vicinity of the mass take the form:
 $$\epsilon(r) = \epsilon_0 e^{\frac{\mathbf{E}}{F_{max}\cdot r}}, \quad \mu(r) = \mu_0 e^{\frac{\mathbf{E}}{F_{max}\cdot r}}$$